Devjosef/Queue/README.md

 ## Purpose & Goal

-**Purpose**: This project applies Shannon Entropy from information theory to analyze trader behavior patterns and their correlation with market volatility through concurrent queue-based systems.
+**Purpose**: Apply Shannon entropy from information theory to analyze trader behavior patterns and their relationship to market volatility using a concurrent pipeline.

-**Goal**: Develop a robust, high-performance mathematical framework for predicting market volatility through behavioral complexity analysis in real-time trading environments.
+**Goal**: Provide a tested, research implementation that computes Shannon entropy over trader actions, exercises the computation in simulated market scenarios, and exposes a pipeline for future benchmarking and real-data integration.

 ## Theory & Approach

 ### Shannon Entropy in Market Analysis
-Shannon entropy quantifies the unpredictability of traders actions
+Shannon entropy quantifies the unpredictability of trader actions.

 - **Low Entropy (0-0.5 bits)**: Predictable behavior (mass buying/selling)
 - **Medium Entropy (0.5-1.2 bits)**: Mixed behavior patterns
-- **High Entropy (1.2+ bits)**: Unpredictable, chaotic behavior
+- **High Entropy (1.2+ bits)**: Unpredictable, diverse behavior

 ### Core Hypothesis
-**Thesis**: Trader behavior entropy correlates with market volatility, thus providing early warning signals for market stress through real-time analysis.
+Trader behavior entropy may correlate with market volatility.
+The repository provides simulation evidence that this relationship is nuanced and requires real-market validation.

 ## Methodology